germany insider facts

 King Ludwig II of Bavaria, who is often attributed as the "mad", "eccentric", "swan" or "fairy-tale" king, had his dream palace built in Gothic Revival style on a rocky ridge not far from Hohenschwangau.

-Neuschwanstein's dramatic location on the rock that borders the Pöllat Gorge in the west has indeed contributed to the castle's fairy-tale image.
+Neuschwanstein's dramatic setting on the ridge that borders the Pöllat Gorge in the west has indeed contributed to the castle's fairy-tale image.

 History of Neuschwanstein Castle